CSIT

-The CSIT – International Workers and Amateurs in Sports Confederation (also International Labour and Amateur Sports Confederation) (French: CSIT - Confédération Sportive Internationale Travailliste et Amateur, CSIT) is an international multi-sports organization.
-It was established as the successor to Socialist Workers' Sport International and as such celebrated its centenary in 2013.
-The core principles of contributing to physical activity and sports have stayed in its action policy: it is a right of men and women to do sports no matter what are their professionalism levels.
-The key concept of the CSIT's sport policy has always been "Sports for all".
-The policy stems from the historic ideas of the international worker sport movement.
+The CSIT – International Workers and Amateurs in Sports Confederation (also known as International Labor and Amateur Sports Confederation) (French: CSIT - Confédération Sportive Internationale Travailliste et Amateur, CSIT) is an international multi-sports organization.
+It was established as the successor to the Socialist Workers' Sport International and, as such, celebrated its centenary in 2013.
+The core principles of contributing to physical activity and sports have stayed in its action policy; upholding the right of men and women to do sports no matter what their professionalism levels are.
+The key concept of CSIT's sports policy has always been "Sports for all."
+The policy stems from the historical ideas of the international worker sport movement.

-International Workers and Amateurs in Sports Confederation - since 1913, recognized by IOC since 1986, member of GAISF since 1973.
+International Workers and Amateurs in Sports Confederation has been recognized by the IOC since 1986 and a member of GAISF since 1973.

-The main activities of CSIT consist of organizing the major and small sports events for amateurs, more precisely CSIT World Sports Games and CSIT Single Championship.
-Sports events are considered as festivals of friendship, cultural exchange, events promoting awareness of tolerance, respect, unity, sustainability and fair play in sport environment.
+The main activities of CSIT consist of organizing major and small sports events for amateurs, specifically the CSIT World Sports Games and CSIT Single Championship.
+Sports events are considered festivals of friendship and cultural exchange, with events promoting awareness of tolerance, respect, unity, sustainability, and fair play in a sporting environment.

-Within the world of international sport, the CSIT maintains its support for everyone to benefit from sporting activities regardless of their qualifications, talent, nationality, age, sex and social background.
+Within the world of international sport, it maintains its support for everyone to benefit from sporting activities regardless of their qualifications, talent, nationality, age, sex, and social background.